-The largest IT cities are Kyiv, Lviv, Kharkiv, Dnipro, and Odessa.
+The largest cities where the majority of IT outsourcing companies in Ukraine are located are Kyiv, Lviv, Kharkiv, Dnipro, and Odesa.

 Culture and politics

-The reason for the extraordinary growth of IT industry in Ukraine lies not only in the good geographic location but also in cultural compatibility of Ukrainian programmers with Western clients.
-Despite the remnants of the Soviet Union, people in this country, and especially young people working in IT sphere have European mentality.
-They are modern, tolerant, clever, they get a good education, travel, and dream of joining the European Union.
+The reason for such rapid growth of the IT outsourcing industry in Ukraine lies not only in the good geographic location but also in the cultural compatibility of Ukrainian software engineers with Western clients.
+Despite the remnants of the Soviet Union, Ukrainians have a European mindset.
+They are open, tolerant, inquisitive, and decisive.

 Another important factor is proximity to European countries.
 Even if we take the US, the time difference between Poland and New York is not that big and constitutes just 6 hours.